KurKigal/Stock-Market-Prediction-Application/README.md

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.7 or higher  (3.8 is recommended)
 - Node.js 14 or higher (for frontend development)

 ### Installation Steps